AMES, Iowa — A mental health and suicide prevention activist will share his story at the Story County Mental Health Expo.

-This year’s expo, “An Evening of Hope and Healing,” is also online.
-Starting at 6 p.m.
-Monday, Sept.
-14, attendees can access the virtual vendor fair at the expo website.
+Starting at 5 p.m.
+Tuesday, Sept.
+21, attendees can access the virtual vendor fair at the expo website.

-This event is coordinated by the Ames Police Department, Central Iowa Community Services, Eyerly Ball Mental Health, ISU Committee on Lectures, ISU Police Department, ISU Student Counseling Services, Lutheran Services in Iowa, National Alliance on Mental Illness of Central Iowa, Community Support Advocates, Community and Family Resources and Youth & Shelter Services.
+The expo is coordinated by the Ames Police Department, Central Iowa Community Services, Community and Family Resources, Community Support Advocates, Eyerly Ball Mental Health, ISU Committee on Lectures, ISU Police Department, ISU Student Counseling Services, Lutheran Services in Iowa, National Alliance on Mental Illness of Central Iowa, Optimae Life Services, and Youth & Shelter Services.

 This lecture is co-sponsored by the Story County Mental Health Expo and the ISU Committee on Lectures, which is funded by Student Government.
 Find more information about ISU lectures online or by calling 515-294-9934.